-Functional Behavioral Analysis/Behavioral Intervention Plan--Data driven evaluation to determine the function of behaviors that are impede progress the school environment.
+Functional Behavioral Analysis/Behavioral Intervention Plan--Data-driven evaluation to determine the function of behaviors that impede progress in the school environment.
 That results in a targeted behavior intervention plan to address the function of the behavior.

 GETTING HELP

 Peer Relationship Problems